WHY SIX PLACES WORLDWIDE SIGNED SUNSCREEN BANS

 What we know from the research and studies we have today is that the only safe UV filters for coral reefs and human health to use is Non-Nano Zinc Oxide or Non-Nano Titanium Dioxide.
 By choosing a mineral sunscreen with either of those two UV filters you are choosing a product that is safe for you and nature!

-About the author: Hanna Oltmanns loves the outdoors and is the first one to enjoy every beam of sunshine possible.
-Through traveling several countries over the past few years, she became more and more aware of the great need for sustainability in every aspect of our daily life.
-Through working with Suntribe she is joining the movement of sustainable production of organic cosmetic and helps to raise awareness about the issue of harmful chemicals in personal care products for humans and nature alike.
+Hej, I’m Hanna.
+I love the outdoors and I am the first one to enjoy every beam of sunshine possible.
+Through traveling several countries over the past few years, I have become more and more aware of the great need for sustainability in every aspect of our daily life.
+Through working with Suntribe I am joining the movement of sustainable production of organic cosmetic and help to raise awareness about the issue of harmful chemicals in personal care products for humans and nature alike.